Demba3/-Team3-App/README.md

 **Required Must-have Stories**

-[x] User can login as either a customer or business
-* Allows freelancers and businnesses to connect to customers
-* Search feature to check out recommendations
+-[x] User can login as either a customer or business -[] Allows freelancers and businnesses to connect to customers -[] Search feature to check out recommendations -[]User profile
-* User profile
-* Business owners can post advertisment
+-[] Business owners can post advertisment
-* Buisness profile
+-[] Buisness profile
-* ...

 **Optional Nice-to-have Stories**